Jothimani: Tamil Nadu state assembly election, 2016

 In July, 2015, Jothimani launched her election campaign from Aravakurichi constituency for 2016 Tamil Nadu Legislative Assembly election.
 She has intensified the campaign on the ground and through social media as well.
 She has been meeting various sections of the people in the constituency and called upon them to give a "missed call" if they supported her candidature.
 Calendars and pamphlets explaining the initiative have been distributed across the constituency.
 Her Facebook and Twitter account with the hashtag, 'Aravakurichi 2016,' are replete with postings and pictures of her interaction with voters of the constituency.
 She has also formed youth groups to reach out to the voters.

-Between the time the DMK and Congress declared that the national party – Congress would contest from 41 seats and the announcement about which the seats were, there was a rather extended period of silence, filled with suspense.
-When Aravakurichi did not figure on the Congress list, Jothimani unleashed a volley of strong criticisms and even threatened to contest as an independent candidate.
-But the alliance leader put its foot down, refusing to concede.
-For one, this is one of the rare seats that the DMK bagged in the last Assembly election.
-More importantly, the sitting MLA, the one who is seeking re-election this time, is K C Palanisamy, an important leader in the party affairs in many ways.
+When Aravakurichi did not figure on the Congress list, Jothimani stated several criticisms and to contest as an independent candidate.
+But the alliance leader did not concede.
+This is one of the few seats that the DMK won in the last Assembly election.
+More importantly, the sitting MLA, the one who is seeking re-election this time, is K C Palanisamy, an important leader in the party affairs.

 After a meeting with her supporters, she said that she has decided not to contest in the Aravakurichi constituency in the overall interest of the Congress party.
 The Election was about to be held on 16 May 2016.
 Then the election commission postponed it to 23 May 2016 and again postpone the polling along with Thanjavur Assembly constituencies to 13 June 2016.
 Finally Election Commission cancelled polls to Aravakurichi and Thanjavur Assembly seats.